Extended String Module

 - integer, text1 greater than text2 returns

-, texts are equal returns0
+1, text1 less than text2 returns-1, texts are equal returns0

 - integer, text1 greater than text2 returns